Square root of a multivector of Clifford algebras in 3D: A game with signs: Conclusions

+Fourth, we found that for algebras, $\cl{3}{0}$ and $\cl{1}{2}$, the square root solution in general is a union of the following sets: 1) when $s^2\neq S^2$, the set consists of (up to) four different isolated roots, 2) when $s^2 =S^2\neq 0$, the set consists of two isolated roots and 3) when $s^2 =S^2= 0$ there appears a continuum of roots that belong to four or smaller dimensional parameter manifolds.
+Similar sets with minor modifications exist for remaining algebras, $\cl{2}{1}$ and $\cl{0}{3}$ as well.

-The proposed algorithm is a step forward in a solution of general quadratic equations in Clifford algebras (examples are given in~\cite{Dargys2019}) and may find application in control and systems theory~\cite{Abou2003}, since the CA solutions reflect totally new properties of MV roots, for example, the root multiplicity and appearance of free parameters.
-Due to complexity of root algorithms in CA, it is preferred to do such calculations by prepared in advance numerical/symbolic subroutines.
-Nowadays, with a pocket calculator in hands, nobody is worried how to calculate the square root of a number.
-Probably, with a fast development of CA the history will repeat itself once more but now with a multivector square root.
+The proposed algorithm is a step forward in solving general quadratic equations in CAs (examples are given in~\cite{Dargys2019}), and may find new applications in the control and systems theory~\cite{Abou2003}, partly because presented solutions uncover totally new properties of square root of MV, for example, the root multiplicity and appearance of free parameters in the roots.
+Due to intricacies of square root algorithms, it is recommended to do all calculations by prepared in advance numerical/symbolic subroutines.